Paul Mooney (comedian): The N-word

 On November 26, 2006, Mooney appeared on CNN and talked about how he would stop using the word "nigga" due to Michael Richards's outbursts on stage at the Laugh Factory.
 He referred to Richards as having become "his Dr. Phil" and "cured" him of the use of the epithet.

 On November 30, Mooney elaborated upon these remarks from his appearance on CNN as a guest of Farai Chideya on the National Public Radio program News & Notes.
 He declared that he would convene a conference on this controversial subject in the near future, as well as perform his first "n-free" comedy in the upcoming days.

 That show, which he performed at the Lincoln Theater following a set by Dick Gregory, took place on December 2, 2006.
 Mooney almost made it through his entire set—about an hour of jokes—before he mistakenly used the word in a routine on O. J. Simpson.
 He ran off stage covering his face in his hands, and walked back on a few moments later saying, "I'm really going to get it now.
 This is probably already on the Internet."
 On the BET special 25 Events that Mis-Shaped Black America, Mooney reiterated that he was no longer using the word.
 He was quoted as saying, "I am no longer going to use the n-word.
 Instead of saying 'What's up, my nigga,' say 'What's up, my Michael Richards.
 At a summit with Jesse Jackson, Reverend Al Sharpton and Richards, Mooney forgave Richards.

 Personal life

+Comedian Paul Mooney had five children: twin sons Dwayne and Daryl, another son Shane, a daughter Spring, and another son Symeon.